MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgAdministrativeUnit.md

     - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
     - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
   - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
-Can be set to HiddenMembership.
-If not set (value is null), the default behavior is public.
+Can be set to HiddenMembership or Public.
+If not set, the default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.

-EXTENSIONS <IMicrosoftGraphExtension\[]>: The collection of open extensions defined for this administrative unit.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for this administrative unit.
 Nullable.
   - `[Id <String>]`:

-INPUTOBJECT `<IIdentityDirectoryManagementIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentityDirectoryManagementIdentity>: Identity Parameter
   - `[AdministrativeUnitId <String>]`: key: id of administrativeUnit
   - `[AllowedValueId <String>]`: key: id of allowedValue
   - `[AttributeSetId <String>]`: key: id of attributeSet